 - In response to an AWC request, OSHA has instructed its inspectors to consider the bulk densities of light dusts (less than 75 lb/ft3) when determining whether a hazard exists;

-- Wood dust with a moisture content of 25 percent or more and/or particle sizes of 500 microns or larger should not be viewed as a combustible dust; and
+- Wood dust with a moisture content of 25 percent or more and/or particle sizes of 500 microns or larger should not be viewed as an explosive dust; and

 - Explosivity testing should be conducted under real world conditions rather than assuming worst case scenarios, such as by grinding of dust particles into smaller sizes.